 Dr. Richard McFarland

-I am a behavioural ecologist by training, with a broad interest in animal behaviour, environmental physiology, and socio-biology.
-My research is currently focused on primates, and I have been fortunate to work in departments across a range of disciplines.
-What unites these experiences is my multi-disciplinary approach to the study of primate social adaptation.
+I have a broad interest in animal behaviour, environmental physiology, and socio-biology.
+My research focuses on non-human primates, and I have been fortunate to work in departments across a range of disciplines.
+What unites these experiences is my multi-disciplinary approach to the study of primate biological and social adaptation.
 I graduated with a BSc in Biology from Cardiff University, a MRes in Primatology from the University of Roehampton, and a PhD in Psychology from the University of Lincoln.
 From 2012 to 2014, I held a Claude-Leon Post-Doctoral Fellowship in the School of Physiology at the University of the Witwatersrand, South Africa.

-In 2014, following the completion of my post-doc, I accepted a position as an Assistant Professor in the Department of Anthropology at the University of Wisconsin–Madison, USA.
-I was promoted to Associate Professor in 2020.
-I also hold an affiliate faculty position in the Departments of Integrative Biology (formerly Zoology) at UW-Madison, and a Senior Honorary Research Fellowship in the School of Physiology at the University of the Witwatersrand.
-I am director of the Swebeswebe Primate Research Project in South Africa, where I study the behavioral ecology and environmental physiology of wild chacma baboons and vervet monkeys.
+From 2014 to 2020 I held an Assistant Professor position in the Department of Anthropology at the University of Wisconsin–Madison, USA, and was promoted to Associate Professor in August 2020.
+I returned home to the UK to take up my current position at Nottingham Trent University in August 2021.
+I hold an affiliate faculty position in the School of Environmental Sciences at the University of South Africa, and a Senior Honorary Research Fellowship in the School of Physiology at the University of the Witwatersrand.
+I am director of the Swebeswebe Primate Research Project, South Africa.